AdobeDocs/experience-manager-65.en/help/sites-authoring/managing-product-information.md

 exl-id: c4eff50e-0d55-4a61-98fd-cc42138656cb
 ---

-# Creative Project and PIM Integration{#creative-project-and-pim-integration}
+# Creative Project and PIM Integration {#creative-project-and-pim-integration}

 If you are a marketer or creative professional, you can use Creative Project tools in Adobe Experience Manager (AEM) to manage eCommerce-related product photography and associated creative processes within your organization.